 We are now producing dessert grapes in the larger greenhouse both for our own use and for sale.
 The vines create a beautiful canopy underneath which we are growing tomatoes, peppers, chillies and aubergines.
 The smaller of the two greenhouses is used in conjunction with the vegetable garden.
 The vegetable has been very successful this year and we are hoping that we will continue next year with a wider variety of vegetables.
 The types of vegetables are grouped together and we use a four-bed rotation system over each year.
 We are looking to grow even more in quantity next year.

 Courtesy of George, our volunteer we have a new grounds plan which can be viewed by clicking here.

 Buildings and Chapel

 With one main building and cloister area and another known as ‘The Cottages’, we are also blessed with having a Chapel which is believed to have begun life as a gatehouse before becoming a barn and then finally a chapel.
 In this beautiful 15th-century building we hold four services a day to which all are welcome – we hold the Eucharist twice a week; midday on Wednesday and 6pm on Sunday.

 As with our vegetables, we are trying to be self-sufficient in our meat and eggs.
 We regularly have pigs and lambs who keep our freezers well stocked.
-We have six ewes at the moment.
+We have eight ewes and three lambs at the moment.
 Our chickens are rescued battery hens and now enjoy an extensive enclosure.